ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   # Update system packages
   sudo apt update && sudo apt upgrade -y

-  # Disable IPv6
+  # Disable IPv6 & enable memory cgroup
   sudo nano /boot/cmdline.txt
-  # Append "ipv6.disable=1" at the end of the first line.
+  # Append "ipv6.disable=1 cgroup_memory=1 cgroup_enable=memory" at the end of the first line.
   # It is important that there is no line break added.
   # Hit "Ctrl" + "X" -> "Y" -> "Enter" to save changes.